Pier Gonella

-Biography
+Education and influences

-Pier Gonella began playing guitar at the age of 15, following his passion for such bands as Scorpions and Deep Purple.
-From 1993 to 1997 he studied jazz guitar in many Italian schools.
-He could not finding any rock guitar teachers, so he studied rock guitar by himself.
-In particular he studied scores of many of his guitar heroes such as Yngwie Malmsteen, Joe Satriani, Vinnie Moore, Joey Tafolla and many others.
+Pier Gonella began playing guitar at the age of 15.
+During a 2012 interview he stated "I started to play listening to Pink Floyd, Scorpions and Deep Purple in particular.
+Then I fell in love of instrumental music of various artists like Satriani, Yngwie Malmsteen, Tony Macalpine, Vinnie Moore ecc.".
+From 1993 to 1997 Gonella studied guitar in many Italian schools.
+He could not find any rock guitar teachers, so he studied rock guitar by himself.
 He studied music theory and, in June 1998, received the diploma of "Teoria and Solfeggio" at the Conservatory of Music "Nicolo' Paganini" of Genoa.
-He also enrolled and studied 4 years of basson.
+He also enrolled and studied four years of bassoon.